 AKO UK supply pinch valves to a powder coating company situated within a fairly small premises.
 They powder coat metal parts such as beams for shops including Topshop and BHS.
 The company also have a contract for powder coating the railings for the London Underground.

-The company started using AKO pinch valves when they purchased a machine from an Original Equipment Manufactuer nine years ago, where the valve was already installed.
+The company started using AKO pinch valves from the VM product range when they purchased a machine from an Original Equipment Manufactuer nine years ago, where the valve was already installed.
 The machine is like a huge dish washer.
 The parts that are due to be painted (powder coated) are blast washed inside the machine initially.
 Once the washing process has finished, the door opens and the pinch valve opens, allowing the water to empty from the machine.

 Mixed with the water to wash the parts is 3% of iron phosphate cleaner at 67 degrees C. The cleaning mixture is gravity fed through the valve, which is position at the side of the machine low to the ground.
 The pinch valve is normally open when not in use.
 The valve is in the closed position when the machine is filled with water and the washing process is in progress, which then opens again to drain the product.
 The air pressure being used to close the pinch valve for blast washing is 2.5 BAR, and 30 cycles per day are carried out on this site.